technmsg/blog/v2/content/solar/solar-options.md

 ## Many Options

 There are many options when it comes to solar systems, but generally you can buy or lease them.
-No matter the option you pick, the goal -- from a money perspective -- is usually to reduce the cost per kilowatt-hour (kWh) to something substantially less that what you're paying now.
+No matter the option you pick, the goal -- from a money perspective -- is usually to reduce the cost per kilowatt-hour (kWh) to something substantially less than what you're paying now.

 ### Purchase

 When you purchase solar panels, you own them.
 That part is pretty simple.

 The upside is that you're the legal entity generating the power, thus you also benefit from a variety of tax credits, grants, and other financial incentives.
+Since you own all the equipment, you also aren't relying on the vendor to stay afloat.

 The downside is that you have to shell out the cash.
 Not a viable option for everyone.

 ### Lease

 When you lease the solar panels, the vendor owns them.
-It isn't too different from a car lease, where you pay a set cost per month for use of the car; instead of a car, you're agreeing to buy electricity from the vendor set price per kilowatt-hour for a period of 20-25 years.
-In some cases, vendors allow you to pre-pay for all the electricity the system is expected to produce.
+It isn't too different from a car lease, where you pay a set cost per month for use of the car; instead of a car, you're agreeing to buy electricity from the vendor at a set price per kilowatt-hour for a period of 20-25 years.
+In some cases, vendors allow you to pre-pay for all the electricity the system is expected to produce over its lifetime.

 The upside is that there's usually no cost to the homeowner for the system and installation.
 Zero down, basically.

 The downside is that a lease requires a credit check.
 You also give up all the rights to the incentives.
 The vendors have to cover their costs somehow.
+If the vendor files for bankruptcy, no telling what will happen to your install.

 ### Incentives